 Despite these threats, this bird’s population is increasing.
 It’s displayed as Least Concern by the IUCN Red List of Threatened Species.

 These birds lay their eggs in the spring.
 A female lays three to seven eggs.
 During the 18-day incubation period, the male brings food to the female.
 The baby birds can start to fly at four to five weeks old.
 At two months old, the baby birds, or chicks, leave the nest.

 The lifespan of this bird is six to ten years, but some have lived much longer.

 Their population is listed at 27 million.
-The IUCN reports this bird’s population as increasing and has categorized them as Least Concern.View all 157 animals that start with C
+The IUCN reports this bird’s population is increasing and has categorized them as being of the Least Concern.View all 232 animals that start with C

 Crow FAQs (Frequently Asked Questions)

 Do crows migrate?

 Some species migrate a long distance to warmer climates while others stay in the same habitat throughout the year.